rfdspeng/ml_ai_portfolio/notes/machine_learning/_data-preparation.md

 **Ordinal encoding:**
 * Convert categories to whole numbers, 0 to n_categories-1
 * You should use this encoding for attributes that have order, intensity, scale, etc. For example, a rating that has 4 categories: "bad", "average", "good", "excellent".
+* `OrdinalEncoder` passes through missing values by default but can run simple imputation with the option `encoded_missing_value`

 **One-hot encoding:**
 * Create one binary attribute per category: if your attribute has n_categories, then it is encoded as a one-hot vector of size n_categories.